Arian controversy: The controversy in the 360s

 In 361, Constantius died and Julian became sole Roman emperor.
 Julian demanded the restoration of several pagan temples which Christians had seized or destroyed.
 According to Philostorgius, pagans killed George of Laodicea, bishop of Alexandria, allowing Athanasius to reclaim the 'see', or ecclesiastical jurisdiction.

 Sides

 Homoousian

 The Homoousians taught that the Son is of the same substance as the Father, i.e. both uncreated.
 The Sabellian form had been condemned as heresy in the 3rd century by Pope Calixtus.
-The Athanasian form would be declared orthodox at the Council of Constantinople in 383, and has become the basis of most of modern trinitarianism.
+The use of the term Homoousios was also condemned by a council in Antioch.
+Nicene theology evolved over the 4th century.
+Original Nicene theology focused on the unity of God.
+Only during the 360s did some Nicenes begin to distinguish what in God is one from what is three.
+Homoousios would be declared orthodox at the Second Ecumenical Council in Constantinople in 381, and has become the basis of most of modern trinitarianism.